SageBrushes/ARESNYC/District Net Control Script.md

 Net Control would like to acknowledge ____________ (acknowledge each station that checked in).

 The Net will now take late check-ins.
-Any station who has not yet checked in please call Net Control, <Your Call-sign> now.
+Any station who has not yet checked in please call Net Control, ```your callsign``` now.

 Net Control would like to acknowledge ____________ (acknowledge each station that checked in).

 (Once no more stations are heard)

-This is <Your Call-sign> your Net Control Station for today's New York City District ARES Net, thanking all those on the Net for their participation and support.
+This is ```your callsign``` your Net Control Station for today's New York City District ARES Net, thanking all those on the Net for their participation and support.
 I’d also like to thank those stations that stood by while the Net was in session.

 For more information about New York City District ARES, please visit the New York City District ARES website at www.aresnyc.org. for information about our organization, upcoming events and to sign up for our mailing list.